aabbtree77/esp32-vpn/README.md

 - Despite all the amazing work by Peter Hinch, I do not recommend using displays with ESP32 and the async codes which I could not get to receive the MQTT messages, but the device could send them.

-- Capacitive Soil Moisture Sensor v1.2 works, but its voltage/ADC value range between a dry and wet soil leaves space for improvements.
+- Capacitive Soil Moisture Sensor v1.2 works, but its voltage/ADC value range between dry and wet soil leaves space for improvements.
   Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes.
 Personal attempts to make soil-moisture sensitive resistors out of cheap construction-site gypsum did not meet success.

 - The problem of global connectivity has no answers, only choices.
 What a pity that we cannot simply send a UDP packet to a MAC address and instead have to deal with so many layers of IT crapola.